Pediatric Hypoplastic Left Heart Syndrome

 Our hospital features special operating suites dedicated exclusively to Heart Center patients.
 These suites include some of the most sophisticated imaging technology available, allowing the experts at Children's Health to perform highly specialized procedures with great precision.
 Learn more about our cardiothoracic surgery program.

-Hypoplastic Left Heart Syndrome FAQs
+Pediatric Hypoplastic Left Heart Syndrome Doctors and Providers

 My child was perfectly healthy at birth.
 How did he or she become so sick?